atsign-foundation/at_pico_w/README.md

 - Uploaded your .atKeys to the Pico W (via the FTP server)
 - Have passed tests 1, 2, 3, and 4 (wifi, find secondary address, initializing keys, and pkam authenticating).
-- Your other atSign is onboarded (a.k.a. their .atKeys file has been generated).
-This is to ensure that the server of the other atSign exists.
+- Your other atSign has an existent public key on its atServer for it to be received by the Pico.

 2. Copy the boiler plate code (same as Step 6)